axibase/atsd/changelogs/2017_03/README.md

 NOT (tag LIKE 'AB%' OR tag LIKE 'AC%' OR tag LIKE 'DA%')
 ```

-This will cause 4 queries to be executed, with first query results being filtered with `tag LIKE 'AB%'` condition:
+This causes 4 queries to be executed, with first query results being filtered with `tag LIKE 'AB%'` condition:

 ```sql
 SELECT tag, descriptor, zero, zero + span as maxvalue, engunits,